Artimus Pyle: Recent activities

 Pyle plays in several bands in the Asheville, North Carolina, area.
 He also tours the United States with a new incarnation of the Artimus Pyle Band that plays Lynyrd Skynyrd tunes note-for-note faithful to the recorded versions.
 Former Lynyrd Skynyrd member Ed King has instructed Pyle's bandmates on the original chords and tunings.

 In 2004, Pyle recorded four studio tracks on Southern Rock band Rambler's album First Things First with vocalist Pat Terranova, guitarist Mitch Farber, bassist Willy Lussier and acoustic guitarist and vocalist Rikki Cuccia.
 In 2007, he toured with the band Deep South, whose lineup also included Wet Willie vocalist Jimmy Hall and former Atlanta Rhythm Section members Robert Nix and Dean Daughtry.

+In 2005, Pyle joined The Saturday Night Special Band, a hybrid Lynyrd Skynyrd group with 4 original members of Lynyrd Skynyrd including, Ed King, JoJo Billingsley and Leslie Hawkins.
+The band was put together by Ed King's friend and guitarist Mark Basile that also featured several other musician from New York.
+The band played several shows, raising awareness to UNOS, an Organ Donor Charitable Organization.

 In 2007, Pyle released the album Artimus Venomus on Storm Dog Records Group/Cleopatra Records.
 Several of the tunes referenced his personal tribulations, including "Blood Sucking Weasel Attorneys" and "Dead Rock Stars, Widows, Gigolos, Pocket Money."
 Guests included Ed King and former Lynyrd Skynyrd backing singers Jo Jo Billingsley and Leslie Hawkins.
 In 2014, Pyle was a guest performer on Eli Cook's album, Primitive Son.

 In June 2017, Pyle was sued by Ronnie Van Zant's widow, Judy Van Zant, Gary Rossington, current Lynyrd Skynyrd singer Johnny Van Zant, and the representatives and heirs of Allen Collins and Steve Gaines.
 They claimed his involvement in a low-budget feature film about the band's plane crash infringed upon a consent decree the band agreed to in 1988.
 In October 2017, Pyle was going to publish his memoir, Street Survivor: Keeping the Beat in Lynyrd Skynyrd, co-written with journalist Dean Goodman, through Backbeat Books/Hal Leonard.
 However, the lawsuit kept the book from being published indefinitely.